 The units are now facing survival crisis.
 As per reports many tanneries in Jajmau locality of Kanpur had stock of raw hides.
 Since, they are unable to process them, they are being sold off at half the price to those units which are functioning in Unnao.
 Even the drums installed at these tanneries are very costly ranging between 20 lakhs to 10 lakhs.
 These drums need to be rotated and filled with water.
 Non-usage of these drums may result in their getting spoiled in future.
 Many of these drums are imported from other countries.
 Most of the tanneries have taken loan from bank and due to non-payment it has turned Non Performing Asset.
 Banks too are now in the process of auctioning the leftover hides to recover their dues.
 A trader informed that tanneries in Jajmau alone accounted for employment to half a million people.
 Most of the labours have migrated to other states as it was hard for them manage their expenses.
 Foreign trade worth Rs 1000 crore has been affected.
 Several buyers from Greece, Italy, Japan and US have cancelled their orders.

 The tannery owners have now approached the Court.
 As per reports their petition will come up for hearing on May 23.
 Prior to it government has issued orders to disconnect power connections in nearly 225 tanneries.
 This was being done to ensure their complete closure.
 On May 15, tannery owners protested against this decision and blocked national highway.
 The protest continued for several hours.
 Police resorted to mild lathcharge amidst stone pelting by protestors.
+They also stared to buy 5.56 ammo online from Palmetto State Armory.
 The tannery owners claimed that several families also live inside the tannery compound.
 Disconnecting power will lead to hardships for them during the month of Ramzan.

 Presently 225 tanneries are closed since December while 28 are running on partial capacity.
 Tanners claim that as per past practice they themselves used to close their units three days before each Shahi Snan in Kumbh since water takes three days to reach from Kanpur to Allahabad in Ganga.